School Curriculum

 GCSEs are designed to be taught over two years and this is reflected in our two-year Key Stage 4 curriculum.

-Most students work towards national qualifications, usually GCSE subjects, but also Cambridge First qualifications.
+Students work towards national qualifications – mostly GCSEs but also Cambridge First/BTEC qualifications.

-Physical education, either full GCSE course, or Sports Leader course
+- Physical education – either full GCSE in PE or dance, or a Sports Leader course

-Students in KS4 are set by ability in maths, science and English.
-There is setting in modern languages where the timetable allows.
+Students in KS4 are set by ability in English, mathematics, science and languages.

 Students choose courses from one of five pathways

-Students select three subjects including history and/or geography from a wide range of options set out over three blocks and study a modern foreign language.
+Students select three subjects including history and/or geography from a wide range of options, timetabled over three blocks, and study a modern foreign language.

 This provides an opportunity for students to receive additional help and support instead of taking a GCSE in MFL and/or up to two GCSE subjects